 Binary operation is an operation that combines two elements of a set.
 For example, we are familiar with the binary plus operation in the set of integers 5+9.
 This operation combines two numbers 5 and 9 In contrast, there is also a unary operation that interacts with only one element of the set.
 An example of a unary operation is a unary minus in the set of integers.
 Negative numbers are denoted by a unary minus, such as −5.

 Consider each axiom of the group in details.

 The second axiom of the group is called: Associativity.
-This property means that there is no difference between the order in which the operation is applied to the group elements.
+This property means that there is no difference in the order in which the operation is applied to the group elements.
 For example, you can first apply the operation to elements , and then multiply the result on the right by .
-Or you can first apply the operation to elements , and then multiply the result on the left by .
+Or conversely, first apply the operation to elements , and then multiply the result on the left by .

 The fourth axiom of the group is called: The existence of an inverse element for any element of the group.
-This property means that all elements of the group have a inverse element.
-An inverse element is an element that gives and indentity element when combined with that element.
+This property means that any element of the group has an inverse one, which gives an identity element when combined with initial element.